 It has become a tradition for each Kindermusik student from 12 months old up to 7 years old to have the opportunity to choose a colorful pencil for Valentine’s Day .
 They, and their family, are challenged to make an instrument, of any sort, using this pencil (leaving it UNsharpened).
 A few examples are demonstrated, and most of the students leave the classroom explaining their creative ideas in detail to their parents.
 They are so excited to be given this project.

 Since 2008, my Kindermusik students and families continually surprised me with their creativity.
-This slideshow brings back such great memories of each of these children and the families that opened the door to let their creativity flow – in their own unique way.
+These pictures span the years and brings back such great memories of each of these children and the families that opened the door to let their creativity flow – in their own unique way.

-Watching the slide show with your child may jump start their creativity by seeing so many examples.
-I suggest watching it together, and making a list of all the different types of things that were used.
+Sharing these pictures with your child may jump start their creativity by seeing so many examples.
+Make a list of all the different types of things that were used.
 Putting a wide variety of ideas in writing, even if the child cannot read, supports the real world USE and importance of writing down our ideas… so we remember them all, even if we only choose to use a few of them.

-On a blank piece of paper, divide your sheet into 4 categories, and write down what you can see in the slide show.
-It might take a few times of watching it.
-Wait for your child to recognize
+On a blank piece of paper, divide your sheet into 4 categories, and write down what you can see in these pictures, recognizing:

 - Containers (milk jug, water bottle, toilet paper tube…)